brightzheng100/instana-server-on-k8s/all-in-openshift/README.md

-# Deploying Instana on OpenShift / ROKS Cluter
+# Deploying Instana on OpenShift Cluter

-This repository guides you through how to set up Instana on a given ROKS cluster.
+This repository guides you through how to set up Instana on an OpenShift cluster.

 The architecture can be illustrated as below: